 Williams was born on August 1, 1950.
 He and his wife, Wanda, a 1972 Carolina graduate, have a son, Scott, and a daughter, Kimberly.
 Scott earned a business degree from UNC and played point guard for the Tar Heels in 1997-98 and 1998-99.
 Scott and his wife, Katie (Wolford), live in Charlotte, with their sons, Aiden and Court.
 Katie is a 2001 Carolina graduate and former cheerleader.
 She earned a doctorate in physical therapy from Boston University.
 Kimberly, who also lives in Charlotte, is a 2002 Carolina graduate with a degree in English and was a member of the UNC dance team in 2000 and 2001.

 The Williams family has contributed more than $400,000 to the Carolina Covenant, an initiative at UNC that allows low-income students to attend the University debt free.
 Roy and Wanda serve as honorary chairs of a $10 million campaign to endow the program.
-Coach Williams hosts an annual Coaches vs. Cancer breakfast that has raised more than $1 million and directs the autographed basketball program that has contributed more than $900,000 to local charities.
+Coach Williams hosts an annual Coaches vs. Cancer breakfast that has raised more than $1.4 million and directs the autographed basketball program that has contributed more than $1 million to local charities.
 In August 2012, Williams was honored by the American Cancer Society for his efforts in the fight against cancer.
+In 2013, Williams spoke to the United States Congress to advocate for cancer research funding.